 The law prohibits defamation of character or libelous actions against a person or a business.
 As an entrepreneur, you have put in a lot of effort to grow your brand.
 You would not take any defamation or unfounded rumors about your business kindly.
 A cease and desist letter would be an excellent place to start in warning the erring party that you take the matter seriously and are ready to follow through with legal action if they continue.

 If one party in a contract doesn’t uphold the terms of the agreement, the other party may send a cease and desist letter detailing the alleged noncompliance.
-This is common in non-compete contracts.
+This is common in non-compete contracts and non-disclosure agreements

 What to do before Writing a Cease and Desist